saadhassan96/ableist-bias/README.md

 ### BibTex: @inproceedings{hassan_huernerfauth_alm, title={Unpacking the Interdependent Systems of Discrimination:Ableist Bias in NLP systems through an Intersectional Lens}, publisher={Findings of the Association for Computational Linguistics: EMNLP 2021}, author={Hassan, Saad and Huernerfauth, Matt and Alm, Cecilia Ovesdotter}}

 ### Saad Hassan, Matt Huenerfauth, Cecilia Ovesdotter Alm.
 2021.
-Proceedings of thesecond workshop on gender bias in natural language processing. *InProceedings of the Findings of the Association for Computational Linguistics: EMNLP 2021*.
+Proceedings of thesecond workshop on gender bias in natural language processing. *In the Findings of the Association for Computational Linguistics: EMNLP 2021*.

 This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.